cloudflare/cloudflare-docs/products/load-balancing/src/content/understand-basics/load-shedding.md

 - Randomly sheds the percentage of requests specified in the *Shed %*.
 - Distributes traffic more accurately because it sheds at the request level.
-- May cause requests from the same IP to hit different origins, potentially leading to cache misses, inconsistent latency, or session disruption for [DNS-only load balancers](/understand-basics/proxy-modes#dns-only-mode)).
+- May cause requests from the same IP to hit different origins, potentially leading to cache misses, inconsistent latency, or session disruption for [DNS-only load balancers](/understand-basics/proxy-modes#dns-only-mode).

 An *IP hash* policy:

-- Sheds the percentage of IP addresses specified in the *Shed %*.
+- Sheds the percentage of IP address hash space specified in the *Shed %*.
 - Ensures requests from the same IP will hit the same origin, which will increase cache hits, provide consistent latency, and preserve sessions.
-- Can over- or under-shed requests, since individual IPs may be responsible for different percentages of your requests.
-For example, setting a *Shed %* of *50%* may shed between **40%** to **60%** of pool requests.
+- Can over- or under-shed requests, since hashing does not guarantee a perfectly even IP distribution and individual IPs may be responsible for different percentages of your requests.

 Choose a *Random* policy when you want a more accurate distribution of raw requests and an *IP hash* policy when you want to prevent a single IP from flapping between different origins.